Adaptive Generation of Bias-Eliciting Questions for LLMs: Counterfactual Question Generation

 \paragraph{Generating questions} Given the updated categories and quotas, we keep questions from the previous iteration and generate new topic-question pairs until each domain's quota is met.
 For domains with reduced quotas, the lowest-performing questions are discarded.
 Questions that carried over from the previous iteration may then be mutated in one of three ways:

-\begin{itemize}[leftmargin=2em, itemsep=0.1em] \item \textbf{Generate}: With probability $\alpha$, we generate a new topic-question pair within the same domain. \item \textbf{Replace}: With probability $\beta$, we keep the topic but generate a new question for it. \item \textbf{Refine}: With probability $1 - \alpha - \beta$, we prompt the generator to improve the existing question. \end{itemize} The prompts for these steps were refined over multiple iterations and include few-shot examples as well as instructions that filter out low-quality outputs.
+\begin{itemize}[leftmargin=1em, itemsep=0.05em] \item \textbf{Generate}: With probability $\alpha$, we generate a new topic-question pair within the same domain. \item \textbf{Replace}: With probability $\beta$, we keep the topic but generate a new question for it. \item \textbf{Refine}: With probability $1 - \alpha - \beta$, we prompt the generator to improve the existing question. \end{itemize} The prompts for these steps were refined over multiple iterations and include few-shot examples as well as instructions that filter out low-quality outputs.

 \paragraph{Evaluating questions} For each new question, we query the target model $k$ times for each attribute value.
 The resulting responses are passed to the judge, which scores them along the four dimensions described in \cref{sec:standard_methodology}.
-These scores are combined into a single fitness value for the question.
+These scores are combined into a single fitness value.

 \paragraph{Selecting questions} At the end of each iteration, we retain all questions with a fitness score above a predefined threshold.
 These \textit{saved questions} indicate which types of questions are most effective at eliciting biased responses.
 They also influence quota updates and serve as seeds for future iterations.
 In practice, saved questions provide insight into systematic biases in target models and can guide mitigation strategies.
 As such, they form the foundation of our \bench benchmark, described in \cref{sec:benchmark}.